mcosovic/JuliaGrid.jl/docs/src/manual/dcPowerFlow.md

 analysis = dcPowerFlow(system)
 ```

 In this example, the slack bus (`type = 3`) corresponds to the `Bus 1`.
 However, this bus does not have an in-service generator connected to it.
-Consequently, JuliaGrid recognizes this as an error and attempts to assign a new slack bus from the available generator buses (`type = 2`) that have connected in-service generators.
+JuliaGrid considers this a mistake and attempts to assign a new slack bus from the available generator buses (`type = 2`) that have connected in-service generators.
 In this particular example, the `Bus 3` will become the new slack bus.
 As a result, we can observe the updated array of bus types:
 ```@setup busType
 using JuliaGrid # hide
 @default(unit) # hide